-In the assessment period of 2011-2015 the estimated annual average volume of oil exceeded the threshold value in the Bothnian Bay, The Quark, The Bothnian Sea, The Åland Sea, the Eastern Gotland Basin, the Kiel Bay and the great Belt.
-The threshold value is defined based on a modern baseline defined by a reference period 2008-2013 when the estimated volume of oil was considered to be at a historically low level.
+In the assessment period of 2011-2016 the estimated annual average volume of oil exceeded the threshold value in the Bothnian Bay, The Quark, The Bothnian Sea, The Åland Sea, the Eastern Gotland Basin, the Western Gotland Basin, the Great Belt and the Kattegat.
+The threshold value is defined based on a modern baseline using the reference period 2008-2013 when the estimated volume of oil was considered to be at a historically low level.

-Both the number- and the size of illegal oil spills detected in annual aerial surveillance show decreasing trends in all sub-basins.
+Both the number and the size of illegal oil spills detected in annual aerial surveillance show decreasing trends in all sub-basins.
 This shows that the measures implemented in recent years have been successful in decreasing the pressure on the environment caused by oil spills.
 Oil spills are principally detected along the main shipping routes.